MA/MSc in Music Technology

 Acceptance for the programme is based on a combination of musical ability, technological capacity and academic record.
 These competencies are assessed from the completed application form (and accompanying portfolio of creative work if included) submitted by the applicant and from a subsequent interview.
 Shortlisting of applicants for interview, based on the submitted application form and portfolio, may take place.

 Dundalk Institute of Technology recognises that knowledge, skills and competencies can be acquired from a range of learning experiences, including formal, non-formal and informal.
-Through RPL, the Institute commits to giving value to all relevant learning, irrespective of mode or place of learning.
+Through the DkIT Recognition of Prior Learning (RPL) policy., the Institute commits to giving value to all relevant learning, irrespective of mode or place of learning.
 Recognition of prior learning will provide opportunities for access, transfer and progression to education and training and for the achievement of an award.
 Processes and practices for the recognition of prior learning are detailed in the Institute's RPL Policy.

 |School||School of Informatics & Creative Arts|